census-instrumentation/opencensus-specs/tags/TagMap.md

 measurements in a `View`. `Tag`s can further be used for logging and tracing.

 # Tag
-A `Tag` consists of TagScope, TagKey, and TagValue.
+A `Tag` consists of TagMetadata, TagKey, and TagValue.

 ## TagKey